fsmb/api-docs/docs/authentication.md

 ## FSMB Authentication

-FSMB uses OAuth2 client credentials for authentication.
-Each client must have an account set up by FSMB and assigned the appropriate scope(s).
-Refer to each individual API for contact information and required scopes.
+Before getting started be sure to contact FSMB to get your client account set up.
+Refer to each API for specific contact information.

-A client must authenticate with FSMB before making any other API calls.
-Follow these steps to authenticate.
+To authenticate with FSMB before making API calls do the following.

 1. Get the authentication URL from the [Getting Started](../readme.md) guide.
 1. Create a request body (in x-www-form-urlencoded format) containing the following values.